 Question Management response 1.
 What are the classes of transactions, events and conditions, that are significant to the financial statements that give rise to the need for, or changes in, accounting estimate and related disclosures?
 Property valuations, depreciation, pensions liability, arrears and provisions for business rates appeals.
-2. How does the Authority's risk management process identify and addresses risks relating to accounting estimates?
+2. How does the Maidstone Borough Council's risk management process identify and address risks relating to accounting estimates?
 It should be noted that although the accounting estimates relating to property and pensions represent some of the most significant numbers in the financial statements in terms of value, the statutory accounting arrangements for local authorities mean that variations in these estimates would be unlikely to impact on the Council's spending power and are therefore not considered to pose a significant risk to financial resilience.
 The corporate risk register recognises a significant risk in relation to the recoverability of business rates and council tax.
-3. How do management identify the methods, assumptions or source data, and the need for changes in them, in relation to key accounting estimates?
+3. How does management identify the methods, assumptions or source data, and the need for changes in them, in relation to key accounting estimates?
 Key management staff engage with the experts, where they are involved, in clearly defining and reviewing the basis and appropriateness of assumptions and source data for use in key accounting estimates used in the financial statements, such as the valuation of property, plant and equipment and pensions liabilities.
 This is done on an annual basis as part of the preparation for closedown.
 Discussion and challenge is documented.
 In other areas, where other key accounting estimates are material, senior finance staff ensure there is a robust system of review and challenge in assuring the appropriateness of methods, assumptions and source data of those estimates.

-• Question Management response How do management review the outcomes of previous accounting estimates?
+4. How do management review the outcomes of previous accounting estimates?
 Year on year variance analysis is conducted as part of the review of the financial statements prior to publication, in order to assess the reasonableness of current and prior years' estimates, and to understand any significant movements.
 The process for writing off irrecoverable debt and issuing refunds following a successful rateable value appeal also enables management to carry out an in year assessment of the adequacy of the impairment and provision entries.
-5. Were any changes made to the estimation processes in 2020/21 and, if so, what was the reason for these?
-No.